Food Lovers’ Tour samples at least 15 different Icelandic dishes; both traditional classics and modern favourites

 This hot dog stands has been in operation since 1937

-We are not able to meet any special requirements regarding the food.
-Our food tour gives you a taste of traditional Icelandic cuisine which includes both meat, fish and dairy.
+Our traditional food tour gives you a taste of traditional Icelandic cuisine which includes both meat, fish, and dairy.

 Please be at Ingolfur Square 5 minutes before the starting time of our walking tour together